Doonesbury by Garry Trudeau for September 06, 2015

 5. Realme

-roomiller Premium Member about 9 years ago
+roomiller Premium Member over 9 years ago

 No one should teach as an adjunct.
 After all, if the university can hire a PhD for next to nothing, they will.
 That’s also one more TT job down the drain.
 Just say no to adjunct work.
 You’re better off as a barista.